WordPress Fatal error: Allowed memory size exhausted

 Fatal error: Allowed memory size of 33554432 bytes exhausted (tried to allocate 2515174 bytes) in /path/to/WordPress/file.php on line 1331

 Before we get started, it is important to understand which of the three PHP settings you are using for your hosting account.
-Please see this article to learn how to check your PHP settings.
+Please see PHP Configuration to learn how to check your PHP settings.

-If using "PHP5 (Single php.ini)" or "PHP5 (FastCGI)", simply locate the "php.ini" file inside "public_html/" directory; for the standard "PHP5" setting, make a copy of the php.ini file first and place it in the "wp-includes/" directory.
+If using PHP7.4 (Single php.ini) or PHP7.4 (FastCGI), locate the "php.ini" file inside "public_html/" directory; for the standard PHP7.2 to 7.4 settings, make a copy of the php.ini file first and place it in the "wp-includes/" directory.
 If the php.ini file cannot be located, a new php.ini.default file can be created via the cPanel PHP Config icon.
-Be sure to rename the file to php.ini, it will not function while named php.ini.default.
+Be sure to rename the file to php.ini, and it will not function while named php.ini.default.

 Within the php.ini file, modify the "memory_limit" value.
 The php.ini file can be edited with any text editor, including the "Edit" or "Code Edit" option within your Bluehost File Manager.
-With the file open, search (ctrl+f) for memory_limit or scroll down to approximately line 232.
+With the file open, search for memory_limit by pressing this (ctrl+f).
 Here you should see the following line:

-memory_limit = 32M ; Maximum amount of memory a script may consume (32MB)
+memory_limit = 256M ; Maximum amount of memory a script may consume (256MB)

-Simply update this number to accommodate for a higher amount of memory; we suggest setting the value as "64M," as this fulfills most common requirements.
+Update this number to accommodate a higher amount of memory; we suggest setting the value as "64M," fulfilling the most common requirements.
 Be sure to save any changes.
 Next, open the file wp-settings.php (located within the directory where WordPress is installed).
-Near the top of this file look for:
+Near the top of this file, look for:

 Note: To check and see that the memory_limit has been updated properly, create a new text file called info.php within the same directory you edited your new php.ini file.
 Create this new file and add the following code: